chrisgrieser/obsidian-theme-design-utilities/color-playground/theme-design-utilities-colorplay.md

 cssClass: "theme-design-utilities-colorplay"
 ---

-## This note let you play with colors!
+## This note let you play with colors

 You can change the colors with the [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings).